renesas/ra-fsp-examples/example_projects/ek_ra6m5/usb_pcdc/usb_pcdc_ek_ra6m5_ep/readme.txt

    1. On power up or RESET, the three user LEDs (blue LED1, green LED2, and red LED3) start blinking at 1 Hz frequency and at 90% intensity.

-   Note:  The debug LED (LED5) will blink or light up orange; this can be ignored for now.
+   Note:  The debug LED will blink or light up; this can be ignored for now.

    2. Press the first user button (S1) on the board to change the blinking frequency of the user LEDs.
       With every press of the first user button (S1), the frequency will switch from 1 Hz to 5 Hz to 10 Hz and cycle back.